 Size-Down and Double-UpSize-Down and Double-Up

 Sometimes drawing up a floor plan of your apartment helps put things into perspective.
 Even without the sketch, it’s likely you’ll notice your bed takes up far too much space in your new room.
-When it comes to purchasing furniture for a City apartment, it’s important to find pieces that function to dual purpose.
+When it comes to purchasing furniture for a City apartment, it’s important to find pieces that function to a dual purpose.
 Go for a futon or daybed to save floor space or make a single-room apartment visitor-friendly.
-Look for fold-away furniture to accommodate an extra tight space, like table-desks and expandable seating.
+Look for fold-away furniture to accommodate an extra-tight space, like table-desks and expandable seating.

 Hang to StoreHang to Store

 It’s important to free up as much floor space as possible so whatever doesn’t tuck away into cabinets, consider hanging on your wall.
 Jewelry and kitchenware especially work as vertical storage, adding a flair of color, pattern, and character to a plain wall.
 However, not all of your hanging storage needs to take up wall real estate.
 Any door in your apartment doubles for storage, too.
 Hanging organizers serve as pantries and most importantly, protectors of shoes.
 Considering that you’ll be walking and trekking it to the subway in your shoes daily, it’s important that they receive the utmost care.
 Buy a shower caddy for toiletries to compensate for lacking bathroom shelving or cabinetry.

 Capitalize a ViewCapitalize a View